-We have community outings monthly and holiday closures, so please check the monthly calendar to note days that sites are closed.
+We have community outings and holiday closures, so please check the monthly calendar to note days that sites are closed.
 For inclement weather conditions, we follow the closures of the school district for the site you are attending.

 How Do I begin?

 We want you to be sure that the American Stroke Foundation (ASF) is right for you so the first step is to come for a visit; sit in on a class or two and meet some of the stroke survivors.
 You will know after this visit if the Next Step program at ASF is where you want to be.
 In order to ensure that program staff are available to greet you, please schedule an appointment to visit by calling 913-649-1776 (this phone number will work for all our locations.)

 Once you’ve decided that you would like to participate in our program and we have your physician release you may schedule an intake interview.
 Please call 913-649-1776 to set up an intake appointment.
 The interview lasts approximately one hour.
 Please bring emergency contact information to the intake appointment.
 After the intake interview, we will determine whether or not a caregiver will be required to attend with you.
 Caregivers are always welcome.

 When can I start participating in the programs?

 After your intake interview, you may begin right away.
 On your first day of programming be prepared to pay your first monthly payment.

 Am I eligible to participate?